AriFordsham/GHCWiki/template-haskell/annotations.md

 Template haskell is a corner-case, where this orphan logic is not clever enough and therefore reify doesn't see some of the instances that are under the current module in the dependency tree.
 Even more so, if the class instance is in a separate package (and not marked orphan, as is the case in HFlags), then it's not seen either in one-shot or in batch mode.
 Therefore HFlags can't gather all the flags in `$initHFlags`.
 There is a fix to this as a patch in [\#8426](https://gitlab.haskell.org//ghc/ghc/issues/8426), but that needs more discussion.

 An easier way is to implement [\#1480](https://gitlab.haskell.org//ghc/ghc/issues/1480), module reification.
 If we can get the import list of every module, then HFlags can walk the tree of imports itself and gather all the flags.
-The nice in this is that the compiler only needs very basic and simple support, and then the logic of traversal can be implemented in HFlags, not in the compiler.solutions, or object to both.****
+The nice in this is that the compiler only needs very basic and simple support, and then the logic of traversal can be implemented in HFlags, not in the compiler.

 ---